Professional reference checking services are important to hiring.

 In addition, some states don’t allow you to record conversations without the agreement of both parties — you don’t want your friend to be sued if they don’t know the law.

 Some companies have policies to direct reference checks to the Human Resources department.

 Do you know what your references will say about you?
 Even if you think your reference will speak of you positively, wouldn’t it be nice to know for sure?

 [Related Resource: Here are 100+ Inspirational Quotes For Jobseekers]

 How Does It Work?

-You provide the reference checking company with the contact information of one or more possible references, arrange payment (ranging from $30 to $100 per reference), and they will make contact.
+You provide the company with the contact information of one or more possible references, arrange payment (ranging from $30 to $100 per reference), and they will make contact.

 You may have to submit a written authorization form for the release of information for the company to keep on file, as some employers require it before providing information for a reference check.

-The reference checker represents himself or herself as a reference checking service on behalf of an unnamed prospective employer, so the person who is being questioned as a reference won’t know you hired a service.
+The reference checker represents himself or herself as someone on behalf of an unnamed prospective employer, so the person who is being questioned as a reference won’t know you hired a service.